 These tools are available for Beltug members (after log-in).

-Do your employees know how and why their personal data may be used within the company or shared with a third party?
-Take a look at the example template (created by Beltug and Cranium) you can use as a base for an Employee Privacy Agreement.
-With definitions of important terms and common ways data is used internally, it explains to employees how and why their personal data may be used within the company or shared with a third party.
+Use this example template (created by Beltug and Cranium) as a base for an Employee Privacy Agreement.
+It explains to employees how and why their personal data may be used within the company or shared with a third party.

-Brexit and the GDPR: impact on Belgian companies (one-pager) (after login)
+Brexit and the GDPR: impact on Belgian companies (one-pager):

 The uncertainty regarding the form Brexit will take is causing hardship for companies as they work to ensure GDPR compliance.
 This one-pager offers some guidance specifically in the case of a ‘hard’ Brexit: responsibilities for controllers/processors between UK and the remaining EU, within the same group, etc.

 This Beltug tool provides a generic approach that you can tailor for your own breach management policy, to provide inspiration and guidelines for anyone in your company who processes data.

 You need to be prepared to take the necessary actions to maintain your GDPR compliance.
 Tailor this general blueprint to set up your own privacy management approach and plans.

 Template consent notice, in cooperation with Allen & Overy

 Beltug and Allen & Overy have created a template for requesting consent from customers, staff and other individuals, which communicates how personal data will be used, processed, etc. Use it as a starting point, and then customise it to your specific situation.